Some refuse collection at flats were not completed today. Click here to see a full list of affected roads.

 Dog warden service

-To help counter dog fouling issues, the council have installed 200 dog bins, dog fouling notices and will consider issuing Fixed Penalty Notices to those who do not clean up after their dog.
+To help counter dog fouling issues, the council have installed 200 dog bins, dog fouling notices and will consider issuing Fixed Penalty Notices to those who do not clean up after their dog in public places.

 Please report problems with dog waste bins by filling in our dog litter bin report form or by calling 01707 357000.